Click any word in a definition or example to find the entry for that word

 Learning a language is about understanding what words mean, grammar, spelling and pronunciation.
 But there is more to it than that.
 This year, as part of the Macmillan Life Skills series, Macmillan Dictionary is focussing on an area of language learning that students of English may find difficult to master: pragmatics.

-Next in a series of lesson plans, written by author Jonathan Marks, to help learners with pragmatics.
+Next in our series of lesson plans, authored by teacher Jonathan Marks, to help learners with pragmatics.
 This lesson plan includes detailed teacher's notes with answer key and student worksheets.

-Overview: In this lesson, learners develop their awareness of ways of saying hello and goodbye in English.
+Overview: In this lesson learners develop their awareness of expressions for giving warnings.

 Total time for activities: 30–35 minutes